 What are the indications?

 An individual with a talus fracture generally has intense ankle pain, difficult bearing weight on the ankle and swelling around the joint.
-An X-ray is taken to check for a fracture or other injuries.
+The doctor requests an X-ray to check for a fracture or other injuries.

 The usual signs of the injury include:

 - Swelling or inflammation around the ankle joint